radius-project/radius/docs/content/contributing/contributing-code/contributing-code-k8s/running-functional.md

 For each PR we run the following set of steps:

-- Create a KinD Cluster.
+- Create a Kubernetes Cluster.
+We'd recommend AKS for now, we have seen some stress issues with KinD.
 - Add CRDs (Custom Resource Definitions) to the kubernetes cluster via `make controller-crd-install`.
-- Run `rad env init kubernetes` to initialize the kubernetes environment in `config.yaml`.
-- Deploy the radius kubernetes controller to the cluster via `make controller-deploy-existing`.
+- Deploy the radius kubernetes controller to the cluster via `make controller-deploy`.
 - Run deployment tests.

 ## Configuration